Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/step-by-step-guide-to-minting-your-git-commit-as-an-nft.md

   - web3
 ---

-This will be my first article around NFT's and anything related to Web3.
+This will be my first article around NFTs and anything related to Web3.
-Not because I'm not interested, but because it's all new to me as well.
+Not because I'm not interested, but because it's all new to me.

-If you found this article, it most likely means you are interested in it, so no need to discuss if it's good or wrong here.
+If you found this article, it most likely means you are interested in it, so there is no need to discuss if it's good or wrong here.

 By the end of this article, you will have converted a Git commit you made into an NFT!
-This NFT will define such memorable moments in a code project's history, which is super exciting.
+This NFT will define such memorable moments in a code project's history, which is exciting.

 Think about [GitHub's artic vault](https://archiveprogram.github.com/arctic-vault/), a collection of remarkable contributions that will live on long after the code is gone.

 And this is precisely what our NFT will do.
-Small note, it only works with public repo's.
+Small note, it only works with public repos.

 The one I made looks like this: